Source: Visualizing

 Use

-by the first author to develop ideas of hyperbolic geometry realized on
+the first author to develop ideas of hyperbolic

 the Poincaré